Musk praises Parag Agrawal, says US benefits from Indian talent | english.lokmat.com

 Musk praises Parag Agrawal, says US benefits from Indian talent

-New Delhi, Nov 30 Soon after Parag Agrawal, an alumnus of the Indian Institute of Technology Bombay, became ...
+Lokmat News Network Soon after Parag Agrawal, an alumnus of the Indian Institute of Technology Bombay, became Chief Executive ...

-New Delhi, Nov 30 Soon after Parag Agrawal, an alumnus of the Indian Institute of Technology Bombay, became Chief Technology Officer (CEO) of Twitter, Tesla and SpaceX founder Elon Musk took to the micro blogging site to praise Indian talent in the US.
+Soon after Parag Agrawal, an alumnus of the Indian Institute of Technology Bombay, became Chief Executive Officer (CEO) of Twitter, Tesla and SpaceX founder Elon Musk took to the micro blogging site to praise Indian talent in the US.

-Musk said that the US benefits greatly from India's talent.
-Musk noted while reverting to a tweet by Stripe CEO Patrick Collison.

 "I've decided to leave Twitter because I believe the company is ready to move on from its founders.
 My trust in Parag as Twitter's CEO is deep.
 His work over the past 10 years has been transformational.
 I'm deeply grateful for his skill, heart, and soul.
 It's his time to lead," said Dorsey.